cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 - often see NAT enabled on an Internet-facing firewall.
 - commonly used form of NAT: network address and Port Address Translation (PAT).
-  - Exmaple: NAT, the router at home.
+  - Example: NAT, the router at home.
 - This public IP address represents the point of contact with the Internet for the entire LAN: machines on the network have private IP addresses that are only accessible from within the network. benefits of NAT: